mbrochh/mbrochh-blog/content/social-networks.md

   * Verdict: This would be the best network, the only problem is that nobody is is using it.

-## What do social networks offer that can't be solved with other tools?

 ## Who profits from social networks?